 The Bodhisatta was once a lion.
 While taking a drink from a lake after having just eaten some big game, he saw a boar and thought it would make a good meal some other day when he was hungry again.
 Knowing that if the boar saw him it might not return to the lake, the Bodhisatta crept away silently.
 But the boar did see him and was such a fool he thought the Bodhisatta slunk away out of fear, so the boar challenged him to a fight.
 He answered that he would come back to fight the boar in a week.

 Excited about the forthcoming fight, the boar told all his friends and relatives about it, They managed to convince him that he was stupid and was surely going to die—and the lion would probably kill all of them as well.
 They told him he could get out of the fight by going over to the camp of the wilderness ascetics who lived near the lake and rolling around in their feces for the next seven days and then on the day of the fight, moisten himself in the morning dew and stand downwind of the lion’s approach.

 The plan worked.
 When the Bodhisatta arrived, he complimented the boar on his clever trick and said he would not touch such filth, so he spared his life.
 The boar boasted of his “victory,” but the rest of the herd feared the lion would return and they all moved away to another place.

 In the Lifetime of the Buddha

-The failing disciple was an earlier birth of the boar and the Buddha told them all this story so they knew this was not the first time the elderly disciple had challenged a superior and ended up covered in filth.
+The failing disciple was an earlier birth of the boar, and the Buddha told them all this story so they knew this was not the first time the elderly disciple had challenged a superior and ended up covered in feces.